jeffreylanters/unity-entity-component-system/README.md

   public override void OnInitialize () {

     // Use the Register Systems method to register your systems to the controller
-    //  This can only be done during the initialization this.RegisterSystems (typeof(ItemSystem));
+    //  This can only be done during 'OnInitialize' this.RegisterSystems (typeof(ItemSystem));

     // EXAMPLE: Use the Enable Systems method to enable any of your registered systems